Invariant universality for quandles and fields: Preliminaries

 \begin{enumerate-(i)} \item the equality and isomorphism relations restricted to \( \XX\), denoted respectively by \( =_{\XX} \) and \( \iso_{\XX} \), coincide; \item each graph in \( \XX \) is rigid; that is, it has no nontrivial automorphism; \item for every \(\analytic\) quasi-order \(P\) on \( 2^{\NN}\), there exists an injective Borel reduction \( \alpha\mapsto T_{\alpha} \) from \(P\) to \(\embeds_\XX\). \end{enumerate-(i)} \end{proposition}

 This result is a strengthening of Theorem \ref{Theorem : LouRos}.
-A closer look into \cite{CamMarMot} shows that the map is constructed by first reducing \(P\) to the quasi-order \(\leq_{max}\) defined on the standard Borel space \( \mathcal{T}\) of normal trees on \( 2\times\omega \), and then reducing \(\leq_{max}\) to \(\embeds_{CT^{\sqcup}}\).
+A closer look into \cite{CamMarMot} shows that the map \(\alpha\mapsto T_{\alpha}\) in \ref{property3} of Proposition~\ref{proposition : FriMot} is constructed by first reducing \(P\) to a quasi-order, which is denote by \(\leq_\text{max}\) and is defined on the standard Borel space \( \mathcal{T}\) of normal trees\footnote{The precise definition of \(\leq_\text{max}\) is not relevant to the results of this paper.
+We refer the interested reader to \cite[Definition~2.3]{LouRos}.} on \( 2\times\omega \), and then reducing \(\leq_\text{max}\) to \(\embeds_{\mathrm{CT}^{\sqcup}}\).
 Both those reductions are injective.
 Next one defines \(\XX\) as the image of the whole of \(\mathcal{T} \) through the second map.
-Clearly, \(\XX\) is a Borel subset of \(X_{CT^{\sqcup}}\) as it is the injective image of a standard Borel space through a Borel map~\cite[Corollary~15.2]{Kec}.
-Moreover, since \(\leq_{max}\) is known to be a complete \( \analytic \) quasi-order (see \cite[Theorem~2.5]{LouRos}), so is the quasi-order \(\embeds_{\XX}\).
+Clearly, \(\XX\) is a Borel subset of \(X_{\mathrm{CT}^{\sqcup}}\) as it is the injective image of a standard Borel space through a Borel map~\cite[Corollary~15.2]{Kec}.
+Moreover, since \(\leq_\text{max}\) is known to be a complete \( \analytic \) quasi-order (see \cite[Theorem~2.5]{LouRos}), so is the quasi-order \(\embeds_{\XX}\).
 Therefore in contrast to items \ref{property1} and \ref{property2}, the bi-embeddability relation on $\XX$ will be highly nontrivial, and the graphs in $\XX$ will have many nontrivial endomorphisms.